No Crestal Bone Resorption Expected

 A 75-year-old lady has advanced chronic periodontitis; the tooth #25 has mobility.
 Immediately post extraction, a 1.2 mm pilot drill is used ~ 14 mm subcrestal (Fig.2), followed by 1.5 mm one at 10 mm deep.
 Bone density is found to be low.
 A 3x14 (2) mm one piece implant is placed with insertion torque 35 Ncm (Fig.3); there is no contact of the implant with the distal crestal bone (*, no pressure or tension, probably no resorption later on).

 An immediate provisional is fabricated (Fig.4 P); mixture of allograft and Osteogen is placed in the distobuccal socket (gap: *).
 When the provisional is seated, bone graft is held in place (Fig.5 <).
 Bone graft will help reduce the chance of bone resorption at the crest.
+No membrane is placed.

 The last reason for possibly no crestal bone resorption is the immediate implant without flap.